metabrainz/musicbrainz-data-service/README.md

     git clone --recursive git://github.com/metabrainz/musicbrainz-data-service.git

-# Preliminary: Install `musicbrainz-data`
+# Preliminary: Install dependencies

-Before you can build or install `musicbrainz-data-service`, you will need to install `musicbrainz-data`.
-To do so, run the following commands from inside your `musicbrainz-data-service` checkout:
+Before you can build or install `musicbrainz-data-service`, you will need to install dependencies.
+It's recommended to do this upfront, so you install dependencies for both `musicbrainz-data` *and* `musicbrainz-data-service` in one step.

-    cd musicbrainz-data
+    cd . ./musicbrainz-data
     cabal install
     cd ..